XiaoshuangJi/XiaoshuangJi/README.md

 ### I'm Jixs0528

-- 中国矿业大学计算机科学与技术本科，中国科学院某所网络空间安全硕士在读
-- 🌱 研究方向为联邦学习中的隐私保护
+- 🌱 Bachelor's Degree in CS from CUMT,Master's Degree in Cyberspace Security from an institute of CAS.
+- 💬 Research on privacy preservation in federated learning
-- 💬 Ask me about Java, Python and my projects on [1647102028@qq.com](mailto:1647102028@qq.com)
+- ⭐ Ask me about Java, Python and my projects on [1647102028@qq.com](mailto:1647102028@qq.com)
-- ⭐ You may like [webkettle](https://github.com/JoeyBling/webkettle) 、[hexo-theme-yilia-plus](https://github.com/JoeyBling/hexo-theme-yilia-plus) 、or [bootplus](https://github.com/JoeyBling/bootplus)
 - ⚡ Fun fact: Data Analysis📊

 ### 🛠 技术栈 | Tech Stack